 When looking for amps or DACs, there are a lot of factors to consider to give you the best results possible.

-Make sure to do prior research as well before choosing the best product for you!
+Here’s what I recommend looking into, but make sure to do your research before choosing the best product for you!

-The obvious reason for getting an amplifier/DAC is improving and achieving great audio output quality.
+The obvious reason for getting an amplifier/DAC is to improve and achieve great audio output quality.

-This is a crucial factor for any piece of audio gear.
+This is crucial for any piece of audio gear.

 Finding an amp or DAC with the best sound may take a little bit of trial and error, but the right one for you will come along!

-If you are a person that listens to music all day long, then you will need an audio enhancer capable of lasting throughout your listening desired time.
+If you listen to music all day long like me, then you’ll need an audio enhancer capable of lasting throughout your desired listening time.

 “The longer, the better” is the golden rule for portable amplifiers and DACs.